dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ## Copy JsonSerializerOptions

 ::: zone pivot="dotnet-5-0"
-There is a <xref:System.Text.Json.JsonSerializerOptions> constructor that lets you create a new instance with the same options as an existing instance, as shown in the following example:
+There is a [JsonSerializerOptions constructor](xref:System.Text.Json.JsonSerializerOptions.%23ctor(System.Text.Json.JsonSerializerOptions)) that lets you create a new instance with the same options as an existing instance, as shown in the following example:

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/CopyOptions.cs" highlight="29":::
 ::: zone-end